-Then we had a huge storm that caused major damage at several of my properties.
+Then, we had a huge storm that caused major damage to several of my properties.

 And now here I am being torn in a zillion directions.
 AGAIN.

-So, I rethought my exit strategy, and located an excellent management firm to take over my business.
-I worked a fantastic deal that was financially lucrative and was with people I trusted to take care of my people the way I want them to be care for.
+So, I rethought my exit strategy and located an excellent management firm to take over my business.
+I worked a fantastic deal that was financially lucrative and was with people I trusted to take care of my people the way I want them to be cared for.

 These two words have been running through my mind every single night for as long as I can remember.

 The broken window call that I received at 4:55 pm that day would turn into an all-night worry fest about “what if someone breaks in that broken window and chops up my tenants and their family?”

 Or the broken heater on the coldest night of the year – would it cause a fire because the tenant used a space heater too close to something flammable?

 This mantra took on a humongous meaning that kept me awake at night, worrying about things I could not fully control.

 But Now – What “IF?”

 What if, now that this business has been (almost) completely turned over, I could start doing things I truly enjoy?